seelabs/scratch_docs/xls-xchainbridge.md

 #### 2.1.3.
 The **`XChainOwnedCreateAccountClaimID`** object

 The `XChainOwnedCreateAccountClaimID` ledger object is used to collect signatures for creating an account via a cross-chain transfer.
-It is created when an `XChainAddAccountCreateAttestation` transaction adds a signature attesting to a `XChainAccountCreateCommit` transaction and the
+It is created when a `XChainAddAccountCreateAttestation` transaction adds a signature attesting to a `XChainAccountCreateCommit` transaction and the
 `XChainAccountCreateCount` is greater than or equal to the current `XChainAccountClaimCount` on the `Bridge` ledger object.
+It is destroyed when all the attestations have been received and the funds have transferred to the new account.

 ##### 2.1.3.1.
 Fields